Eating – The Islamic Way (part 1 of 2)

 By Aisha Stacey (© 2012 NewMuslims.com)

-When Allah created the world He did not set things in motion and immediately abandon us to instability and insecurity, quite the contrary He sent us guidance.
-This guidance comes in the form of Quran and the Sunnah (traditions) of Prophet Muhammad.
+When Allah created the world He did not set things in motion and then leave us to our own designs; quite the contrary He sent us guidance.
+This guidance comes in the form of Quran and the Sunnah of Prophet Muhammad, may the mercy and blessings of Allah be upon him.
 Within these two sources of guidance we will find the rules and regulations, and the rights and responsibilities that allow us to deal with any situation we may find ourselves in.
 In this lesson we will discover the Islamic etiquette of eating.

 All actions performed in the daily course of life can be raised to the status of worship simply by remembering to praise Allah and seek His pleasure.
-Yes, even eating; it has an etiquette that raises its status from the mundane to an act of worship.
+Yes, even eating; it has an etiquette that raises its status from a mundane act to a rewarding act of worship.
 Think about it.
 Food plays a significant part in our daily lives.
 Shopping, storing, preparation, eating, and cleaning - all take up a large amount of time, effort and money.
 The rewards accumulated from the act of eating can be innumerable and of more substance than a full belly or bulging waist line.

 The etiquette of eating involves actions before, during, and after eating.